davefm95/aalx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10.The 10-love_exponent_breath script displays the result of BREATH to the power LOVE 11.The 11-binary_to_decimal script converst BINARY variable to decimal 12.The 12-combinations script prints all possible combinations of two letters, except oo.
+13.The 13-print_float script prints a number with two decimal places, followed by a new line.